ehsan2793/web-sprint-challenge-intro-to-react/README.md

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

- ❌side effects are things that are ouside of the function and are effect when the function is being executed
+ ❌side effects are things that are ouside of the function and are effect when the function is being executed dad